alex-phillips/node-clouddrive/README.md

 # Amazon Cloud Drive CLI and SDK

 Amazon's Cloud Drive offers unlimited cloud storage but no good way to interact with your data (upload, download, find, etc).
 The web app is lacking and the desktop app is sub-par.
-So here's a command-line interface and SDK for interactin with Cloud Drive as if it were a filesystem.
+So here's a command-line interface and SDK for interacting with Cloud Drive as if it were a filesystem.

 ## Install